ewfx/help/README.md

   - Gen AI-Based Data Profiling - `gaidp`
   - Smarter Reconciliation and Anomaly Detection using Gen AI - `sradg`

-## How to find your Team repo name?
+## How to find your team repo name?
 The repo names comply with the following naming convention `<challenge>-<team-name>`.
-The teeam names have been sanitized to align with Github rtepo naming conventions
+The team names have been sanitized to align with Github rtepo naming conventions

 Some examples are given below
   - Team `CoolCoders` in Challenge `Context-Aware Testing System for Financial Ecosystems`